coryalder/DMActivityInstagram/README.md

 - `DMActivityInstagram.m`
 - `DMActivityInstagram.h`

-If your app creates non-square images, you're going to need these as well:
+These are required so your app can create non-square images:

 - `DMResizerViewController.h`
 - `DMResizerViewController.m`